blocknative/web3-onboard/packages/core/README.md

 ```

 **`preflightNotifications`**
-Notify can be used to deliver standard notifications along with preflight information by passing a `PreflightNotificationOptions` object to the `preflightNotification` action.
+Notify can be used to deliver standard notifications along with preflight information by passing a `PreflightNotificationsOptions` object to the `preflightNotifications` action.
 This will return a a promise that resolves to the transaction hash or null `Promise<string> | null`.

 Preflight event types include
  - `txRequest` : Alert user there is a transaction request awaiting confirmation by their wallet